pmffromspace/go-avbot/README.md

 - Create Instances
 - Search AMI's

-### Ispconfig

-- Create Invoice and send them out
-- Show invoices of a user

 ### Pentest

 - Penetrate a server target
 - Create a report about the penetrations test result and upload it into the chat room

 There are still a lot of work.
 Currently our main focus is the AWS support.

-### Github

-- Receive Webhooks from your github repositories.
-- Create Issues

-### Travis-CI

-- Receive Webhooks from your travis account

 ### Wekan